svigerske/trac-to-github/Github-vs-Gitlab-vs-trac.md

 ## In favor of Gitlab

-* Since Gitlab's core software is open source, it is easier to switch to self hosting if we become unhappy with gitlab.com.
+* A [large portion of the software driving GitLab.com is either free (open source) software or non-free "source available" software](https://about.gitlab.com/solutions/open-source/), which enables users to self-host GitLab instances without license fees.
+So if we were to use GitLab.com, we would be able to switch to self-hosting a GitLab instance instead without incurring license fees.